Tx0sh1/bob/README.md

 Time: Get the current time with a simple command.
 Music: Play a specified music file.
 Calculator: Perform basic arithmetic operations.

-Weather: Fetch and display current weather information for a specified city.
-Installation
+## Installation
 Prerequisites
 Python 3.x
-Required Python libraries: requests, playsound
+Required Python libraries: pygame
 Install Required Libraries
-You can install the necessary libraries using pip: pip install requests playsound
+You can install the necessary libraries using pip: pip install requests pygame

 ## Usage
 Clone the repository or download the source code.